-The pension schemes invest in a wide range of assets, which are not closely matched by duration to the contractual liabilities.
+CLG also has exposure to interest rate risk through its staff pension schemes, where invested assets are less closely matched by duration to the contractual liabilities than for the insurance business.
 Changes in interest rates can directly impact the position of the pension scheme as asset and liability valuations may not move in line with each other - these impacts feed through into CLG's overall balance sheet.
+All CLG's staff pension schemes are now closed to future accruals.

 CLG and its subsidiaries manage and mitigate interest rate risk: